 Summer is a wonderfully vibrant season, but there are a few shades in particular that you’ll soon be seeing everywhere you look.
-Searches for these six hues have been steadily growing in popularity on the global shopping platforms Lyst and ShopStyle for some time now, and a quick scroll through Instagram reveals lots of influencers are already incorporating them into their summer wardrobes.
-Here, the top color trends to keep an eye on, plus tips on how to wear them no matter your style.
+Searches for these seven hues have been steadily growing in popularity on the global shopping platforms Lyst and ShopStyle for some time now, and a quick scroll through TikTok and Instagram reveals lots of influencers are already incorporating them into their summer wardrobes.
+Here, the top summer color trends to keep an eye on, plus tips on how to wear them no matter your style.

-The Top 6 Color Trends to Mix and Match This Summer
+The Top 7 Color Trends to Mix and Match This Summer

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.